Table of Contents

 Leaders have people who follow them.
 Their followers become their fans and promoters.
 They help them build their brand and achieve their goals.
 Their fans help them in increasing their credibility and visibility.

-Managers have employees who follow directions given by manager and seek to please the boss.
+Managers have employees who follow directions given by the manager and seek to please the boss.

 Managers and leaders are both important.
 When both the qualities are found in the same person, it is a great skill set.
 Leaders have people following them while managers have people who work for them.